 207 Art Building

-Rose Ryan is the Senior Administrative Assistant for Art Studio, Art History and Architectural Studies.
+Rose Ryan is the Academic Department Coordinator for Art Studio, Art History and Architectural Studies.
 She manages the budget, purchasing, online course catalog submissions, events, award applications, and all the daily needs of faculty and majors.
 She has been on campus since 2002.
-Her daughter, Hannah attended Mount Holyoke and was recently married on campus in the Rose Garden.

 201 Art Building